coderdidit/neck-interactive-trainer-demo/README.md

 ## the why

-I as a idnividual, I struggle to do excersize because it's not exciting enough for me
+As a idnividual, I struggle to do excersize because it's not exciting enough for me

 That is why i want to gemify it

-### running locally dev server
+### running locally

 ```shel
 npm install